Sinking of the Moskva: Impact

 Moskva was the only warship in Russia's Black Sea Fleet with the S-300F missile system for long-range air defense.
-She did not herself fire missiles at land targets in Ukraine, but she provided anti-aircraft support to vessels that did, and her sinking prompted Russian ships, now less protected, to move further offshore.
-Retired US Rear Admiral Samuel J. Cox, director of the Naval History and Heritage Command, told The New York Times that with the loss of the ship, in the newspaper's words, "any amphibious assault on Ukraine would be much more dangerous for Russia, with its landing and amphibious ships much more vulnerable to attacks."
+The ship did not itself fire missiles at land targets in Ukraine, but provided anti-aircraft support to vessels that did; the sinking prompted Russian ships, now less protected, to move further offshore.
+Retired US Rear Admiral Samuel J. Cox, director of the Naval History and Heritage Command, told The New York Times that with the loss of the ship "any amphibious assault on Ukraine would be much more dangerous for Russia, with its landing and amphibious ships much more vulnerable to attacks."

-In June 2022, Russian Vasily Bykov class corvettes were spotted fitted with ground-based Tor-M1/2 anti-air missile systems on deck, with analysts speculating that the arrangement was to compensate for the loss of seaborne air defense following the loss of the Moskva.
+In June 2022, Russian Vasily Bykov class corvettes were spotted fitted with ground-based Tor-M1/2 anti-air missile systems on deck; analysts speculated that the arrangement was to compensate for the loss of seaborne air defense following the loss of the Moskva.
 Also in June, some of Russia's many gas platforms were attacked due to decreased area protection, about halfway between Crimea and occupied Snake Island.
 By August, the Russian Navy's ability to control the Black Sea had decreased as Odesa was no longer threatened from sea.
-However, the Russian Navy maintained ability to protect the export of products from Russia's interior.
+However, the Russian Navy maintained the ability to protect Russian exports crossing the sea.

-While two sister ships of Moskva were deployed to the Eastern Mediterranean as of February 2022, Turkey has for the duration of the war closed the Turkish Straits to belligerent warships whose home port is not in the Black Sea, following the Montreux Convention.
-Thus, Russia cannot send ships to replace the lost Moskva from its other fleet bases without violating Turkish sovereignty.
+While two sister ships of Moskva were deployed to the Eastern Mediterranean as of February 2022, Turkey closed the Turkish Straits to belligerent warships whose home port is not in the Black Sea for the duration of the war, following the Montreux Convention; consequently Russia cannot send ships to replace the lost Moskva from its other fleet bases without violating Turkish sovereignty.

-In 2020, the archpriest of the Russian Orthodox Church Sevastopol District said that a fragment of the True Cross would be kept in Moskvas chapel.
-The True Cross is the cross on which believers say Jesus was crucified and a very rare relic important to many Christians.
+In 2020, the archpriest of the Russian Orthodox Church Sevastopol District said that a fragment of the True Cross (a very rare relic important to many Christians who believe that it is the cross on which Jesus was crucified) would be kept in Moskva's chapel.
 There was speculation after her sinking that the relic may have gone down with the ship.